Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-That eclipsed, I guess, other feelings that were there, which was that she was putting you in harm's way.
+That eclipsed, I guess, other feelings that were there, which was that she put you in harm's way.

 Puder:

 Yeah.
-And somehow, like, it didn't really occur to me.
-I mean, I think it occurred to me, she's putting me at harm's way at the time, but it didn't occur to me until I had my niece, which was like my age at the time, hanging out with her.
+And somehow, it didn't really occur to me.
+I mean, I think it occurred to me, she's putting me in harm's way at the time, but it didn't occur to me until I had my niece, who was my age at the time, hanging out with her.

 Shedler: